a-p-jo/XOTP/README.md

 ### Compiling
 Compiling is not necessary, you can always download from the release.
 If your OS is not supported, the released binary does not work for you, you want to modify the source code, or some other reason, the below will help you compile XOTP yourself.

-- **Windows (7+):**
+- **Windows :**
 1. [Download](https://minhaskamal.github.io/DownGit/#/home?url=https:%2F%2Fgithub.com%2Fa-p-jo%2FXOTP%2Ftree%2Fmain%2FSource) the source files, if zipped , unzip them.
 2. Download and install [Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) or [Visual Studio](https://visualstudio.microsoft.com/downloads/#visual-studio-community-2019).
 Build tools are smaller and have everything we will need here, so it is suggested to use them.
+If running anything older than Windows 7 SP1, get [Visual Studio 2010](https://docs.microsoft.com/en-gb/visualstudio/releasenotes/vs2010-version-history) or older, which has not been tested but *should work*, but steps to compile will likely differ from those given below.
 3. Search for in start menu and run "`x64 Native Tools Command Prompt...`".
 Use "`Developer Command Prompt...`" *only if* compiling for *32-bit* Windows.
 Otherwise, use x64 tools; *32-bit will fail to encrypt/decrypt files > ~660 MB.*
 4. Use `cd` in the command prompt to navigate to the folder contaning the source files.
 Example : `cd c:\Users\YOUR_USERNAME\Downloads\Source`
 5. Do : `cl main.c /link /out:xotp.exe`.
 If successful , this wil compile the source files to create `xotp.exe` in the file containing the source.